lactyy/nethernet-spec/README.md

 - `UnreliableDataChannel`

 Packets themselves are encoded the same as they would be over RakNet, except:
-- Packets are not batched; they are sent individually.
+- Packets are left unencrypted even after a handshake packet.
 - If a packet exceeds `10,000` bytes, it is split into multiple packets.

 To expand on the second point, each SCTP message is structured in the following way: